Artemi Panarin: Personal life

 Panarin moved to the United States in August 2015 after joining the Chicago Blackhawks.
 He did not speak English at the time and moved in with a Russian-born family who were Chicago residents.
 The family helped Panarin transition to his new surroundings and culture.
 Panarin also has a personal translator who helps him conduct interviews before and after games.
 His fellow Russian teammates, Viktor Tikhonov, who briefly played with the Blackhawks in 2015, and Artem Anisimov, also helped Panarin understand English while playing in North America.
 Panarin was affectionately nicknamed the "Breadman", a reference to the Panera Bread restaurant chain, by his teammates and coaches on the Blackhawks.

-In a July 2019 interview with Vsemu Golovin, Panarin strongly criticized president of Russia Vladimir Putin, saying, "The mistake in our society is treating him like a superhuman.
+In a July 2019 interview with Vsemu Golovin, Panarin strongly criticised president of Russia Vladimir Putin, saying, "The mistake in our society is treating him like a superhuman.
 He is a regular person, like us, and he is serving us...
 Yes, to be a president you have to be smart and enlightened, but our biggest mistake, among many, is thinking that we have nobody better than Vladimir Vladimirovich.
 This is nonsense.
 How many million people live here?
 No question there is someone better."
 Sportsnet claimed that Panarin is by far the biggest Russian athlete to speak out against Putin, and Russian-American ice hockey reporter Slava Malamud, who translated the interview, claimed that it was unprecedented in Russian sports for someone of Panarin's caliber to be so critical of Putin.

 On 22 February 2021, Panarin announced he would take a personal leave of absence after the Russian tabloid newspaper Komsomolskaya Pravda published allegations that he physically assaulted an 18-year-old woman in 2011, and bribed law enforcement to drop the charges.
 Panarin and the Rangers denied the story's veracity, stating: "This is clearly an intimidation tactic being used against [Panarin] for being outspoken on recent political events."
 The allegations were made by his former KHL coach Andrei Nazarov, who coached him during his time with Vityaz Chekhov.
 The story was released after Panarin voiced his support for Russian opposition leader Alexei Navalny, openly criticizing Putin.
 Nazarov said that he was motivated to make the allegations after Panarin voiced his support for anti-government protests in Russia.
 Nazarov claimed that Panarin's then teammate, Mikhail Anisin, was there at the incident.
-While Anisin confirmed there was an encounter with young women, he denied that there was any violence, and called the allegations "disgusting".
+While Anisin confirmed there was an encounter with young women, he denied that there was any violence or bribery, and called the allegations "disgusting".
 Panarin returned to practice on 10 March.

+On 17 April 2025, The Athletic reported that in 2024, the Rangers retained a law firm to investigate a former team employee's allegation that Panarin sexually assaulted her.
+Panarin and Madison Square Garden Sports, which owns the Rangers, paid settlements to the former employee without an admission of wrongdoing.
+The terms of the settlement included a non-disclosure agreement.